dorhdr/EditText/README.md

 # Edit Text
 It is a bot that you can create embed messages.
+When the bot disconnects itself is why update is occurring.

 # Bot is Online?
 Is Bot still online?
 Yes it is clear and always **updating.**